AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_flutter.md

 - The callbacks for messaging thread were not triggered on iOS.
 - The callbacks for reaction were not triggered in iOS.
-- Occassional crashes occured on Android when retrieving conversations from the server.
+- Occasional crashes occurred on Android when retrieving conversations from the server.

 ## v1.0.5

 v1.0.5 was released on June 17.

-This is the first release for the Agora Chat C# SDK, which enables you to add real-time chatting functionalities to a Unity or Windows app.
+This is the first release for the Agora Chat Flutter SDK, which enables you to add real-time chatting functionalities to an Android or iOS app.
 Major features include the following:

-- Sending and receiving messages in one-to-one chats, chat groups, and chatrooms.
+- Sending and receiving messages in one-to-one chats, chat groups, and chat rooms.
 - Retrieving and managing conversations and messages.
-- Managing chat groups and chatrooms.
+- Managing chat groups and chat rooms.
 - Managing contact and block lists.

 For the complete feature list, see [Product Overview](./agora_chat_overview?platform=Flutter).